vikingdata/articles/databases/mysql/Percona_galera_mysql.md

 ---
-title : Percona Galera Mysql
+title : Percona Galera Mysql 5.7
 author : Mark Nielsen
 copyright : August 2024
 ---

-Percona Galera Mysql
+Percona Galera Mysql 5.7
 ==============================

 _**by Mark Nielsen
 Original Copyright August 2024**_

 We will install it on one computer.
 It is meant for functional testing and not performance.
+Why 5.7?
+Will write another article for upgrade to 8.0.

 * [Links](#links)
 * [Install on 3 servers](#install)